 Q: I want to show a local/student film.
 Do I need a license?

 A: Local and student films do not require a license.
 However, we do require written permission from the copyright holder (if applicable) before a screening can be approved.
 Additionally, all films shown in the STU Theater will need to be converted to DCP format.
 Please contact email@example.com for more information on the conversion process if you are interested in screening a film.
 As an additional opportunity, student films can be submitted into our film festival.
 More information is available here.

 Q: I want to show a film that is digital.
 What format do I need to use?

 A: In order for us to screen a digital file, it needs to be formatted so that it can run via Dolby DCP.
 All films shown in the STU Theater will need to be converted to DCP format.
 Please contact firstname.lastname@example.org for more information on the conversion process if you are interested in screening a film.
 Please schedule a time prior to advertising your event to test the film's digital file for compatibility.

 Q: My party is private.
 Why do I need a license?

 A: Please read the copyright document above for more information on the regulations regarding copyright.
 In short, due to our venue being a public performance venue, all screenings are considered public under the copyright legislature.

 Q: How do I apply to rent the theater?

-A: Please fill out the Application for Use of Facilities and provide proof of license for films (if applicable).
-You may return this form to STU 340 or email it to email@example.com.
-If you need assistance obtaining a film license, or will be taking advantage of our reduced-rate opportunity, please call Tyler Adkins at 615-898-5608.
+A: Please complete the correct form on our facility rental page and provide proof of license for films (if applicable).
+You may email proof to email@example.com.
+If you need assistance obtaining a film license, please call Tyler Adkins at 615-898-5608.
 We will contact you with follow-up questions regarding your event.
 For venue availability, please check the calendar.
 In general, the facility is unavailable on Thursday, Friday, and Saturday evenings.
 If you would like to have food at your event, please contact the Student Programming office at 615-898-2551 for more information.